nyangweso-rodgers/ETL_and_Data_Pipelines/README.md

 # ETL Operations and Data Pipelines
+__Extract, Transform, Load__ (__ETL__) is the general procedure of copying data from one or more sources into a destination system which represents the data differently from the source or in a different context than the source.
 # Modern Data Integration Complexieties
 * No System of record
 * Synchronization is hard